-The next house was at Abilly (pronounce "Abee-yee").
-This is another attractive little village with the river running alongside the road and a few commerces.
+The next house was at Abilly, another attractive little village with the river running alongside the road and a few commerces.
 We already liked Abilly.

 The house was right at the top of our budget and was lovely.
-It was in excellent condition with a very nice staircase that the vendor had made himself as he was a "charpentier" until he retired.
-As we had found with so many of the houses we had seen, there was lots of finishing off to do but it was comfortable, bright and airy inside.
-There was a reasonable sized garden with a potager, rabbit hutches at the end of the garden (dinner!) and a spectacular view of some distant château.
+There was a reasonable sized garden with a potager, rabbit hutches at the end of the garden and a spectacular view of some distant château.
 In the cellar, apart from the eau-de-vie still, there were neat rows of bottled fruit, preserves and wine on the shelves.

 The store cupboard in the cellar at house number two

-Outside, it was business as usual.
-There were not one, or even two, but three cottages that came in with the house.
+Outside, there were not one, or even two, but three cottages that came in with the house.
 All for "doing up".
 Antony hinted that there had been some discussion recently that the vendor might separate the sale of the main house from the dépendances but that might take some negotiation.
 For negotiation read aggravation, time and frustration, I thought.

 The three spare cottages that came with house number two.